BarilChaton/simple_web_app/README.md

+# Simple-Web-App Boilerplate Code

+Simple-Web-App is a simple React web app boilerplate code with pre-done Redux and TailwindCSS setup.\
+This boilerplate code is built with specifically beginner front-end devs in mind.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+### Installing dependencies(Do this first!):
+### `npm install`
+.\
+PS: Don't worry about "vulnerabilities" warnings.\
+The boilerplate has been tested to work eitherway.\
+When all the NPM packages are installed run:
 ### `npm start`

-Runs the app in the development mode.\
+or
+### `npm run start`

+Depending on your preference to start development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+It will open automatically in your default browser.

+### Build the project using:
 ### `npm run build`

 Builds the app for production to the `build` folder.\